respawn-app/KMPUtils/docs/inputforms.md

 }
 ```

-### Step 7: Validate the input when the user changes it
+### 7. Validate the input when the user changes it

 Invoke a validation on the user's input (String value) each time the user changes it, or whenever you want to validate
 forms.
 For example, like this: